crosshj/experiments/bartok/.NOTES/_scratch.md

 - [X] page resize doesn't respect min width for explorer
 - explorer can be hidden more beautifully, will auto-show and dismiss
-- terminal/preview can be hidden or take up full screen
+- terminal/preview can be hidden
+- [X] terminal can take up full screen

 - [ ] link files - files which store links and show them in preview